ilayn/boekje/readme.markdown

 This is my thesis.
 It is an academic study.
 Actually a very opinionated study.
 In fact it is a very very very opinionated study and I don't care too much about what you think of it.
-Because most of it has been distilled from reading lots of junk papers.
+Because most of the opinions stated here have been distilled from reading lots of junk papers.
+So they are not just personal frustrations but actual arguments.

 Since it is an academic research it has been made open.
 The actual technical code is not provided because it is being ported to Python as a complete toolbox.
 I have